LikhonaMatinjwa/Economics-Dashboard/README.md

 ## Purpose

-This dashboard was developed to give insgight into the economic performance of South Africa.
+This dashboard was developed to give insight into the economic performance of South Africa.
 A range of indicators were selected and it it split monthly, quarterly and annually to showcase the change in time.

 ## Current FY